uwaiseibna2/GAP/README.md

 # User-defined Phylogeny

 GAP includes the phylogeny for the 59 species examined.
-However if uses want to use custom phylogeny features it can be generated using the `extract_tree_feats.py` script.
+However, GAP can generate user-specific custom phylogeny features using the `extract_tree_feats.py` script.
 This script takes a species tree in newick format and generates output is a .csv file in the parent directory.

 Input newick formatted species tree:
 ```